SunsetFi/bookofhours-catalog/README.md

 Regardless of the method you use, once the game is running, the interface will be available in your browser at http://localhost:8081/catalogue.

+### Interactivity Features

+By default, the Catalogue will run in a read-only mode.
+This lets it act as a reference without actually having any effect on the operations of the game.

+However, the Catalogue also has features that allow you interact with the game through the Catalogue itself, from directly executing recipes to fast forwarding time to specific events.

+To enable these features, click the `Settings` option under the menu, which is accessible at the top left of the page when a save is loaded.

+When enababled, there are two options for how much interactivity to provide:

+- Minimal
+  Minimal mode lets you control verbs and workstations and start recipes through the Activites Panel, but provides no help in doing so.
+To run a recipe, you need to choose the workstation and cards to do so.
+- Full
+  Full mode adds automatic recipe execution for things like reading books and crafting items from skills.
+With this mode, the Catalogue provides the option of automatically choosing an appropriate workstation and slotting the appropriate cards for the crafting recipe.
+It should be noted that the only crafting recipes it will let you autocomplete are the recipes you have already discovered and unlocked on your own.

 ## Features

 This mod provides a sortable, filterable interface for various items in the game.
 Where possible, it also provides a button to zoom the camera in on the item in question.